ruddell/generator-jhipster-ionic/README.md

 ```bash
 yo jhipster-ionic --force
 ```
 Follow the prompts and enter the path to your JHipster project's parent directory.
-You will be prompted to choose which JHipster project from which to generate the Ionic project.
-A Cordova project and an M-Ionic front-end will be generated.
-JHipster files will then be copied and formatted into the Ionic project.
+Choose the JHipster project from which to generate the Ionic project.
+A Cordova project and an M-Ionic front-end are generated in the current directory.
+  JHipster files are then be copied and formatted into the Ionic project.

-Currently all JHipster files are copied to the 'app/main/jhipster' folder.
+Currently all JHipster files are copied to the 'app/main/jhipster' folder (except translations, see below).
 The rest of the app follows [M-Ionic's project structure](https://github.com/mwaylabs/generator-m-ionic/blob/master/docs/start/file_structure.md).

 To run your app with live-reload and a CORS proxy, run:
 ```bash